mortar-works/mortar-website/src/site/use-cases/tenancy-sustainment-tool-for-the-mayor-of-london.md

 ---
-title: Tenancy sustainment tool for the mayor of London
+title: Tenancy sustainment tool for the Mayor of London
 pageImage: hc-01.png
 homepageImage: hc-01.png
 description: |-
-  Our platform Hoop'd is behind the design and delivery of a custom community navigation and social prescribing service in Hackney.
-Hackney Circle is combatting health inequalities through creative health and wellbeing by reaching isolated older residents through the promotion of participation opportunities from a network of over forty community and cultural organisations.
+  Our Tenancy Sustainment Tool has been developed with the Greater London Authority to support those most at risk of losing their home.
+The case management platform captures user data and supports officers in assessing needs, prioritising cases and creating more efficient pathways for referral.

 order: 6
 ---